 To measure the size of a rear door opening, you should take three measurements for both the height and the width:

-Make sure you use a metric tape measure that is intended for DIY use – not a dressmaker’s tape measure.
+Make sure you use a metric tape measure that is intended for DIY use and not a dressmaker’s tape measure.
 This is because these are made from fabric and may stretch, giving you inaccurate measurements.

 Unusual Sized Doors

-Not all properties have doors that fit these standard sizes.
-In this case you might look at getting doors made to measure.
-Unfortunately made to measure doors can be very expensive.
+Not all properties have doors that fit these standard metric door sizes.
+In this case you might look at getting made to measure doors.
+Unfortunately single doors made to an exact specification can be very expensive.
 A more cost-effective solution is to purchase solid timber doors in the closest standard size and have your carpenter trim them to fit on site.

-Adjusting the Size of a Door
+How Do You Adjust the Size of a Door?

-As discussed earlier, there are many standard door sizes, and if none of these suffice, you can buy made-to-measure doors instead.
+As discussed earlier, there are many standard door sizes.
+If none of these suffice, you can buy made-to-measure doors instead.
 External doors should be solid core, allowing you to trim them down to size quite easily.

 Some cheaper external doors have an engineered wood core, and come with hardwood lippings which can be sanded or trimmed to fit slightly smaller openings.
 The lippings are usually around 20mm thick and run around the door, so if the difference in size is minimal you can sand or plane a little off both sides of the door to improve the fit.

 If you need to trim the door, make sure that you remove it from the jamb, and that you trim the jamb to match the door.
 Work slowly and carefully, and remove small amounts at a time, re-testing the fit frequently.

 Some doors have small, narrow windows at the top, and even they should be toughened glass, to reduce the risk of the window being broken and a would-be intruder trying to operate any latch or handle from the inside.